Welcome to The Forge

 Lauralynn is the author of books in many genres including paranormal romance and horror.
 Outside of writing she is a wife, mother of two grown children, very active in her church, and works as an accounting manager where her eye for detail is definitely an important asset.
 When she’s not doing all that (when does that happen?), she enjoys reading, playing computer games, cooking, gardening, and spending time with friends.

 Your manuscript is completed and polished to a high shine, and your cover artist has made you the cover it deserves.
-You can’t wait to turn this into an e-book and self-publish.
+You can’t wait to self-publish.
 But ugh.
 You’re an artist, not a tech person!
 What’s changed since the last time you published?
 Is there yet another version of the Style Guide to download?
-How do you make a Table of Contents??
+How do you make a Table of Contents?
+Why do you have to go to several people to get your book formatted?

-Our third Book Finisher, Kait Nolan, comes to your rescue.
-It’s her job to know this stuff, and we think maybe she kind of likes it, so let her worry about all the little details that go into turning your story into an uploadable e-book file.
+Our third Book Finisher, Jennifer Amriss, comes to your rescue.
+It’s her job to know this stuff, and we think maybe she kind of likes it.
+Let her worry about all the little details that go into turning your story into a beautiful print and ebook if you want a one-stop shop.
 She’ll strip it down, pulling out by their wiry hair those obnoxious little gremlins that magically appear in the file and cause inexplicable phenomenon when you try to convert it.
 We actually think sometimes she just has to look at them and they run screaming.
 But whatever, it gets the job done.